sql-machine-learning/elasticdl/docs/designs/data_transform.md

 ## Our Approach

-From another point of view, SQL can naturally support statistical work just like the analyzer.
-[Feature column API](https://tensorflow.google.cn/api_docs/python/tf/feature_column) can take charge of transform logic as transformer.
+From the point of view from SQLFlow, SQL can naturally support statistical work just like the analyzer.
+[Feature column API](https://tensorflow.google.cn/api_docs/python/tf/feature_column) and [keras preprocessing layer](https://github.com/tensorflow/community/pull/188) can take charge of transform logic as transformer.
 For dense column, we can use numeric_column and pass a user defined function *normalizer_fn* to convert the column value.
 For sparse column, we can use embedding_column to map the sparse value to embedding vector or use cross_column to do the feature crossing.
-We plan to use SQL and feature column together to do the data transform work.
+We plan to use SQL and feature column/keras preprocessing layer together to do the data transform work.

-Consistency between offline and online is the key point of data transform.
-Users write the transform code only once.
-And then the same logic can run in batch mode for training and in real time mode for serving.
-In this way, we can prevent the training/serving skew.
-Both TF Transform and feature column can keep the consistency.
+For the consistency between training and serving, both feature column and keras preprocessing layer can make it.
 The data transform logic in the training stage is built into the inference graph as the SavedModel.

 ### Transform Expression in SQLFlow